codevideo/.github/profile/README.md

 [`@fullstackcraftllc/codevideo-types`](https://github.com/codevideo/codevideo-types) - the TypeScript types used around the CodeVideo ecosystem.
 Used by almost all packages listed further below.

+### CLI

+[`@fullstackcraftllc/codevideo-cli`](https://github.com/codevideo/codevideo-cli) - the go-based CLI for generating videos from JSON directly on the command line

 ### "Virtual" Layer

 [`@fullstackcraftllc/codevideo-virtual-ide`](https://github.com/codevideo/codevideo-virtual-ide) - the virtual IDE used for state traversal and reconstitution, comprised of: